blauharley/Cordova-Reminder/README.md

-This Cordova-Plugin enables users to get notified by Push-Notifications when they reach a certain <b>distance</b> and time-<b>interval</b>.
+This Cordova-Plugin enables users to get notified by Reminder-Notifications when they reach a certain <b>distance</b> and time-<b>interval</b>.
+Therefore showing Reminder-Notifications bases on how far user have gone in meters and whether a certain time has gone.

 <h3>Examples:</h3>